Sunday, 30 Rova

 As the band began to wind its way through the gathered crowd, Kohra could hear snatches of whispered conversation;

 “Look, there’s Lady Caran.”
 Whispered one young girl to a friend, seemingly in awe.
-“I heard thirty goblins and rescued the pretty woodsman only using those scarves!”
+“I heard she killed thirty goblins and rescued the pretty woodsman only using those scarves!”

 “Hmph.”
 An older matron snorted quietly as Kohra passed.
 “A pretty girl lie tha’ ought be married n’ makin’ babies at ‘er age.
 ‘Specially with those hip o’ hers, they was made for….gulp.”